Burwash: Landmarks

 St Bartholomew's Church is a Grade II* listed building.

 The High Street has been designated a Conservation area by Rother District Council.
 The intention is to preserve the character of the village by strictly controlling building within the area.
 Additionally, the buildings along the High Street have been given listed building status by English Heritage, including a garden wall.
 The Bateman's mansion, a fine example of Jacobean architecture formerly owned by Rudyard Kipling, is now a National Trust property, open to the public.
 It can be found just outside the main village on the Burwash Weald and Common side, and is set within 33 acre of the Sussex Weald, and includes a working watermill and millpond, which connects to the River Dudwell.
 The location was used while shooting the film My Boy Jack (2007), starring Daniel Radcliffe.
 A bronze statue of Kipling by the local sculptor Victoria Atkinson was installed in the High Street in 2019.

 There is a Site of Special Scientific Interest within the parish—Dallington Forest, an area of ancient woodland.
 Its interest lies in a nationally rare habitat as a result of a steep-sided stream flowing through the site.

 Burwash is located within the High Weald Area of Outstanding Natural Beauty.

 Governance

 The lowest level of government is the Burwash parish council, which meets once a month.
 The parish council is responsible for local amenities such as the provision of litter bins, bus shelters and allotments.
 It also provides a voice into the district council meetings.
 The parish council comprises thirteen councillors with elections being held every four years.

 Rother District Council provides the next level of government with services such as refuse collection, planning consent, leisure amenities and council tax collection.
 Burwash lies within the Darwell ward, which provides two councillors.

 East Sussex County Council is the third tier of government, providing education, libraries and highway maintenance.
 Burwash falls within the Rother North West ward.

-The UK Parliament constituency for Burwash is Bexhill and Battle, which has been represented by Huw Merriman since the 2015 general election.
+The UK Parliament constituency for Burwash is Bexhill and Battle, which has been represented by Dr. Kieran Mullan since the 2024 general election.